How Agile Scrum artifacts can help you during product development

 Product increment means the deliverables that were produced by completing product backlog tasks during a sprint.
 This also includes the increments of all previous sprints.
 The increment is decided during the Scrum planning and there is always one increment for each sprint.

 Product increments are essential and useful.
-They help teams to be benefited from keeping all their work aligned to backlog items.
+They help teams to keep all their work aligned to backlog items.
 Teams can reason about which backlog items are being deployed and released to clients.
 This also lets them look at commits and then tie them back to a Scrum increment.

 Are There Extended Artifacts?